-This past week, we dug the last of our parsnips.
-Spring-dug parsnips are characterized as ‘the cream of the crop!’ and I couldn’t be more of an advocate.
-The seeds, sown nearly a year ago, grew into healthy plants over the summer and were left to die back in the fall.
-After a frost or two, a few were dug; the remainder of the row was left to winter over in the ground.
-They are a great roasted vegetable in the fall, but nothing like those left in the ground for a winter deep freeze.
+Parsnips can also be dug in the fall after a frost or two, but those left over the winter are sweeter and more flavorful.
 The extreme cold converts the starches into sugar and allows the flavor to mellow.
 The timing is critical for spring-dug parsnips; they need to be dug as soon as you can get into the ground with a shovel or fork and just as their tops start to show new growth.
 If they are left in the ground too long in the spring and the tops start to grow out, they become woody.

 Never had parsnips?
 Some mistakenly refer to them as white carrots, but while they may be related to carrots distantly, they are actually part of the parsley family.
 They are a cream-colored, gnarled, carrot-shaped root vegetable.
 They can be eaten raw but are best prepared by roasting, frying, grilling or steaming to bring out their distinct succulent flavor and nutty sweetness.
 They have a tan peel that is typically removed before use; peeling also removes their gnarly surface.
 The flesh is cream-white.
 They are a very versatile vegetable with recipes ranging from roasted side dishes, soups and stews, mashed, turned into fries, and even made into wine.
 They pair well with other root vegetables, too.
 Like potatoes or an apple, parsnips oxidize when exposed to air after their peelings are removed.
 If not prepared right away, cut parsnips should be placed in water to reduce the effect.